 With clean eating, there’s an emphasis placed on minimizing the amount of fat you consume.
 Some healthy fat belongs in your diet, though.
 Replace harmful trans fat with healthier choices such as avocados and olive oil.

 It’s also important to pay attention to how food is grown or raised.
 Commercial produce is grown using pesticides that can harm the body.
 Clean eating focuses on organic food that is grown without these toxic chemicals.
 And the commercially raised meat and dairy products we consume often contain undesirable hormones and antibiotics.
-With clean eating, you’re encouraged to choose organic, pasture-raised meat and dairy.
+With this way of eating, you’re encouraged to choose organic, pasture-raised meat and dairy.
 These products come from animals that have been raised without toxic drugs.

 Finally, clean eating emphasizes sustainability.
 If you care about maintaining a clean body, you probably also care about maintaining a clean planet.
 By making sustainable eating choices, you can do your part.